Tsugi321/Active-Directory/README.md

 6. Make a new directory and mount the shared directory to the newly created one (sudo mount -t vboxsf -o uid=1000,gid=1000 *shared directory* *new directory*

-7. move to the new directory and install splunk package (cd *new directory*) (sudo dpkg -i splunk-*verions of splunk*)
+7. Move to the new directory and install splunk package (cd *new directory*) (sudo dpkg -i splunk-*verions of splunk*)

 8. Set up splunk server by moving to splunk directory and change user to splunk to gain permissions (cd /opt/splunk) (sudo -u splunk bash)

-9. move to bin directory and run the installer
+9. Move to bin directory and run the installer
 (cd bin) (./splunk start)

-10. automate splunk server startup by changing back to default user and moving to bin directory (exit) (cd bin) (sudo ./splunk enable boot-start -user splunk)
+10. Automate splunk server startup by changing back to default user and moving to bin directory (exit) (cd bin) (sudo ./splunk enable boot-start -user splunk)

 11. Configure target vm and windows server by installing splunk universal fowarder and sysmon